 LWC import competition is also shown to have significantly reduced employment in the manufacturing sector.
-Our estimates suggest that between 1995 and 2007, the increase in LWC import competition may have reduced employment in the manufacturing sector in Germany, Italy, France, Sweden, and the UK in the order of 10% (or by about 1.3 million workers in the sectors covered in our study).
+Our estimates suggest that between 1995 and 2007, the increase in LWC import competition may have reduced employment in the manufacturing sector in Germany, Italy, France, Sweden, and the UK by 10%.
+This corresponds to about 1.3 million workers in sectors covered in our study.

-The paper proceeds as follows: section 2 first discusses the empirical framework and the data in the context of LWC exports.
-Next, section 3 presents OLS and IV estimates of LWC's impact on European producer prices.
-Thereafter, Section 4 disentangles the main empirical result of section 3 by considering different regional constellations of LWC import competition.
-These include examining the role of China separately or alternatively the influence of CEE countries with an abundance of low-skilled labor.
-Section 5 decomposes the LWC price effect into the contributions of wages, markups, and productivity.
+The paper proceeds as follows: section 2 discusses the empirical framework and the data in the context of LWC exports.
+Section 3 presents OLS and IV estimates of LWC's impact on (aggregate) European producer prices.
+Section 4 disentangles this aggregate European result by considering different regional regressions of LWC import competition.
+These regressions include examining the role of China separately or alternatively the influence of CEE countries with an abundance of low-skilled labor.
+Section 5 decomposes the LWC price effect into wages, markups, and productivity.
 Section 6 offers concluding remarks on the global nature of labor-intensive goods and their implications for European prices.